Are you planning your next mentorship meeting? Or maybe you’re planning out sessions for your mentorship program.

 - Do you have a plan or goals for your career?
 Do you think they will change?

-Peer mentoring consists of colleagues working together and coaching each other to learn new skills and understand each other’s perspectives.
+Peer mentoring involves colleagues working together and coaching each other to learn new skills and understand each other’s perspectives.

 This type of mentorship program is great to share knowledge, encourages community, especially in remote work, and allows for smooth onboarding with buddy programs.